-The Upgrade utility does not automatically clean up artifacts that were left over by the upgrade, such as objects that were prefixed with PRE<version_number> or NEW934, which are copied and renamed from pre-upgrade objects.
+The Upgrade utility does not automatically clean up artifacts that were left over by the upgrade, such as objects that were prefixed with PRE<version_number> or NEW935, which are copied and renamed from pre-upgrade objects.
 These objects must be delete from the exported list.
 Otherwise, the system may not work as expected.
 To make the system work as expected, the purge tool provides a function to clean up artifacts that were left over by the upgrade.
 To run the purge tool, follow these steps:

-- 1. Type aapm.upgrade.purge in the Service Manager client command text box and then press Enter. - 2.
+- 1. Type aapm.upgrade.purge in the HP Service Manager command line and then press Enter. - 2.
 Click I'm done, and I want to remove the duplicate data prefixed by "NEW", "PRE" and "OLD". - 3.
 Click OK.